ShaneHarvey/RapMap/report.md

 |  1       |  10M     |  179.51s  |     701.82s    |   3.91x  |
 |  8       |  10M     |   41.71s  |     164.21s    |   3.93x  |

+# Improvements in RapMap Alignment

+# Improvements in RapMap

+Only reverse complement the read once at the start of the read.
+This could reduce code duplication and improve both readability and performance.